Maryland Agricultural Fair Board

 The board is

 composed of nine members appointed by the governor.
-See a list of current board members
+Learn more about board members

 .
 The term of office is five